stefanocoretta/phd-dissertation/docs/03_2019-english-rr.md

 Including all the relevant terms in the model (C2 voicing and place, vowel, number of syllables in interaction with C2 voicing) reduces the width of the credible intervals substantially.
-\@ref(fig:rr-3-intervals) shows the posterior distributions of the model terms with a variety of credible intervals.
+Figure \@ref(fig:rr-3-intervals) shows the posterior distributions of the model terms with a variety of credible intervals.
 Hypothesis H1a states that the effect of C2 voicing (= voiced) on the release-to-release duration of disyllabic words should be null (i.e., the posterior should be contained within the ROPE).
 The posterior distribution of the C2 voicing effect on release-to-release duration in this aggregated model (95% CI = [−10.45, 5.65]) is tighter than that of model 1 (95% CI = [-23.86, 15.45]) while the mean (−2.43 ms, SD = 4.06) is virtually unchanged (−4.43 ms, only a 2 ms difference).
 According to hypothesis H2a, the effect of number of syllables (= monosyllabic) on the release-to-release should be positive.